danieltan1517/teh_tarik/phase4/README.md

 ### Interpreter

-Copy the `compiler.rs` file and paste it into your project.
+Copy the `interpreter.rs` file and paste it into your project.
 In your main file `main.rs`, do the following:
 ```
-mod compiler;
+mod interpreter;

 fn main() {

   // ....rest of the compiler

   let generated_code: String = parse(tokens);
-  compiler::compile_and_run(&generated_code);
+  interpreter::execute_ir(&generated_code);
 }

 ```

-You can include the interpreter found in `compiler.rs` as part of your project.
+You can include the interpreter found in `interpreter.rs` as part of your project.
 You do **not** need to make any modifications to the interpreter.
 You can make any change you want to the existing interpreter code.
-The interpreter code as found in `compiler.rs` should be sufficient enough to complete Phase 3 and 4. **This is the same exact interpreter found in Phase 3.**
+The interpreter code as found in `interpreter.rs` should be sufficient to complete Phase 3 and 4. **This is the same exact interpreter found in Phase 3.**

 ### IR Syntax and Semantics